ArmstrongInCN/GIFT/README.md

 # GIFT

-**Generator identification via field tomography: A fluid dynamics surrogate model with testable physical correctness**
+**Generator identification by field tomography: Flow prediction with testable physical correctness**

 A data-driven framework for learning continuous-time generators from flow-field trajectories.
 Identifying the continuous-time generator that governs instantaneous flow-field evolution yields a model that can also be mapped back to testable governing physical laws without extensive parameter search.